Oaks, Missouri

 Oaks is a village in Clay County, Missouri, United States.
 The population was 128 at the 2020 census.
 It is part of the Kansas City metropolitan area.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.09 sqmi, all land.

 Oaks is bordered by Gladstone on its west side, the north and east sides are bounded by Oakwood, and the south side borders the Davidson neighborhood of Kansas City.

+Government

+As of 2026 the board of trustees hosts meetings online via Zoom.

+Previously the board of trustees of Oaks met at the city hall of Oakview.